-- I. Use acquired knowledge and skills to properly diagnose and repair diesel fuel system. - II.
-Use acquired knowledge and skills to trouble shoot and repair problems and failures associated with differentials, steering clutches, brakes, final drives and track systems.
+- I. Properly diagnose, tune, and repair diesel fuel system. - II.
+Trouble-shoot and repair problems and failures associated with differentials, steering clutches, brakes, final drives and track systems.

 III.
 COURSE OBJECTIVES:

 (Specify major objectives in terms of the observable knowledge and/or skills to be attained.)